jspotten/cs324-labs/09a-hw-http/README.md

    should be a blank line; that is, this character sequence should follow the last header: `"\r\n\r\n"`.

- - Send the request body you created earlier.
+ - Send the response body you created earlier.

 Test your program by compiling it and placing the resulting binary in `www/cgi-bin`.
 Then run `curl` against it using URL (e) above, substituting